Skip to content

 Routing How requests reach an upstream Routes, Rewrites

-Request filtering What the route accepts and how it's inspected Accept, Uploads, OpenAPI
+Request filtering What the route accepts and how it's inspected Accept, Uploads, OpenAPI, Rate limiting

-Tuning protections Turning off false positives, onboarding gradually Disable protections, Detect-only mode
+Tuning protections Turning off false positives, turning on extra rules, onboarding gradually Disable, Enable, Detect-only mode

 Response What headers go back to the client CORS, Security headers